kristopolous/EvDa/README.md

 Similarly, no decree is made about *how* to do two-way data-binding or reactive design.
 Instead, there's generic tools which makes composing such a system convenient and easy.

 This isn't a weekend project.
 It's been in development since 2008 and includes a suite with over 300 tests.
-Code is never pushed to master unless it passes all the tests.

 It's been used in ember, angular, react, backbone, and extjs projects to supplement features that aren't in these libraries and also to get multiple libraries that don't play nice with each other to interact.